A248/LibertyBans/README.md

 LibertyBans will work out-of-the-box for most users.

+If you're running a proxy:
-* When using a single proxy, it is recommended, but not required, to install LibertyBans on the proxy itself.
+* When using a single proxy, it is recommended to install LibertyBans on the proxy itself.
 * LibertyBans can also be installed on the backend servers if you are willing to configure multi-instance synchronization.

-For installing on the backend servers and synchronizing punishments, see the wiki for additional information.
+See also [this wiki page](https://docs.libertybans.org/#/Network-Installation) on proxy installation.

 ### Developer API